qwc-services/qwc-data-service/README.md

 Data service configuration:

-- Table names and column information are extracted from QGS files
+- DB connection information, table and column names and primary key information are extracted from QGS files
 - Data contraints are extracted from QGS files
+- Column types and additional constraints are read from the the geo-DB

 Data read/write: